Note: All the links on this page lead to external websites, unless otherwise noted.

 Since 1995 the Design Linc has provided resources and information specifically geared toward people with disabilities and special design needs, as well as those involved in their care.

 The Center’s Mission is to provide leading-edge services that create opportunities for people with developmental disabilities and their families to participate fully in the community.

 Connection to online resources from the Federal Government for people with disabilities.

 DB101 helps people with disabilities learn how income may impact benefits so they can make informed choices, reduce fears, and ensure work is part of the plan.

 The Minnesota Disability Law Center (MDLC) addresses the unique legal needs of persons with disabilities.
 MDLC provides free civil legal assistance to individuals with disabilities on legal issues that are related to their disabilities.

 Disability Linkage Line (no Internet address)

 The Disability Linkage Line is an information and referral service for people with disabilities and can be reached statewide by calling 1-866-333-2466.
 Staff is available to provide one-to-one assistance to help people learn about their options and connect with the supports and services they choose.

-The purpose of this website is to provide a single entry point to over 100 Minnesota state agency programs, products, and services that are devoted to the range of disability issues.
-It also provides access to laws, statutes, and regulations in pertinent disability-related areas.
+Disability Minnesota provides a single entry point to over 100 Minnesota state agency programs, products, and services that are devoted to the range of disability issues.
+We also provide access to laws, statutes, and regulations in pertinent disability-related areas.

 Disability Rights Education and Defense Fund